-The Green Hornet and his sidekick Kato aided the dynamic duo against Colonel Gumm (fix link) in the episodes; “A Piece of the Action / Batman’s Satisfaction”.
+The Green Hornet and his sidekick Kato aided the dynamic duo against Colonel Gumm in the season two episodes; ‘A Piece of the Action’/’Batman’s Satisfaction’.
 The Green Hornet was played by Van Williams.
 Kato was played by Bruce Lee.

-Behind the Green Hornet mask is Britt Reid, the publisher of “The Daily Sentinel” newspaper and long time rival of Bruce Wayne.
-The only people who know the true identity of the Green Hornet are; the District Attorney, Casey Case and of course Kato.
-Normal everyday citizens and the police force believe that the Green Hornet is a super criminal but instead he fights crimes and dangerous criminal gangs.
+Behind the mask of the Green Hornet is Britt Reid, the publisher of ‘The Daily Sentinel’ newspaper and long time rival of Bruce Wayne.
+The only people who know the true identity of the Green Hornet are; the District Attorney, Casey Case and of corse Kato.
+Normal everyday citizens, the police force believe and even the dynamic duo believe that the Green Hornet & Kato are super criminal’s, but instead they fight crime and take on dangerous criminal gangs.

-The Green Hornet ABC Promo/Advertisement 1966
+The Green Hornet Television Series

 I am just going to mention the other main characters who appeared in the Green Hornet television series who did not appear in Batman.
 On the right is the actor/actress, on the left the character name:

 Casey Case – played by Wende Wagner (pictured)

 Unfortunately the series has not been released onto VHS or DVD.
 The reason being the rights to the series are entangled within legalities of who owns what.
 Much like what delayed the ‘Batman’ series to be released, thankfully it was in 2014, so fingers crossed something can be worked out for the Green Hornet.

 As of 2020 the only way you can get some of the series onto DVD is actually in Europe (Region 2).
 As episodes of the series were compiled together to create a release of two films, in the light of Bruce Lee’s passing in 1973.